 Instant yeast is designed to allow bakers to skip the proofing process.
 Proofing is what you’re doing when you dissolve sugar and yeast in warm water to activate it.
 Because this recipe calls for active dry yeast, we must first proof the yeast.
 With instant yeast, you simply mix it in with the other ingredients before letting them rise.
 Rising takes longer with instant.

 Yes.
-A hard cheese, like Parmesan, Romano, and Asiago, also works really well with this recipe as does the flavorful Gruyere.
+A hard cheese, like Parmesan, Romano, or Asiago, also works really well with this recipe, as does the flavorful Gruyere.
 Or something you would use in a grilled cheese.
 Add some pepper jack for some added spice.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.